 A fog machine is undoubtedly one of the most fun, essential ingredients in a party setup, especially if the party is meant to be a bit mysterious.

-The way it both conceals items while also offering a tantalizing glimpse of them creates enough curiosity to keep the party consistently interesting.
+The way it conceals items while also offering a tantalizing glimpse of them creates enough curiosity to keep the party consistently interesting.
 A Halloween setup, for instance, will not seem complete without that smoky ambiance that keeps you guessing where the next peekaboo will spring from.

 If you plan to get yourself a fog generator soon, you are in luck because we are here to teach you all about how to use a fog machine.
 You are in great hands, so don’t hesitate to check out our expert reviews of the best fog machines, complete with a buying guide, and find yourself something that really excites you.